 ~ Geneen Marie Haugen

-Yosemite in Winter – photo from bigstockphoto.com
+Yosemite in Snow – photo from bigstockphoto.com

 ~ John O’Donohue